-Many promises are made by politicians prior to an election and we are often disillusioned when some of these promises are not fulfilled.
-But do we make an effort to keep our politicians honest by telling them of our concerns?
+Many promises are made by politicians prior to an election and we are often disillusioned if these promises are not fulfilled.
+But, do we make an effort to keep our politicians honest by telling them of our concerns?
 Are we prepared to write or contact our local representatives if things we believe should be happening are not?
-Do we ever get to know our local representatives and what they are supposedly fighting for on our behalf?
+Do we ever get to know our local representatives and what they are supposedly arguing for on our behalf?